fortify/github-action/README.md

 **Fortify on Demand**

 * [`fortify/github-action`](#fortify-github-action)
   For now, this action provides the same functionality as the `fod-sast-scan` action listed below.
-Future versions may add support for running other types of scans or performing other FoD actions.
+Future versions may add support for running other types of scans or performing other FoD operations.
 * [`fortify/github-action/fod-sast-scan`](#fortify-github-action-fod-sast-scan)
   Package source code, submit static application security testing (SAST) scan request to Fortify on Demand, optionally wait for completion and export results back to the GitHub Security dashboard.
 * [`fortify/github-action/package`](#fortify-github-action-package)